Shakeskeyboarde/wurk/packages/command-version/README.md

 ## Dependents

-When a workspace version is updated, any dependent workspaces will also be updated so that they have a minimum dependency on the new version, and the dependent's version will also be _minimally_ (prerelease or patch number) bumped.
+When a workspace version update is _greater than a patch,_ any dependent workspaces will also be updated so that they have a minimum dependency on the new version, and the dependent's version will also be _minimally_ (prerelease or patch number) bumped.

-This is important because testing is (usually) done against local versions of dependencies.
-So, when a dependency is updated, the dependent is only really _guaranteed_ to work with the new version of the dependency.
-This is explicitly the case for major version changes.

-Of course, if your versioning hygiene is good, then dependents should continue to work through patch and minor updates.
-But, it's a good idea to test them and update their minimum versions anyway.

 ## Graduating Prereleases

 When the current version is a prerelease, the `version` command will refuse to bump the version to a non-prerelease version.
 This is to prevent accidentally releasing a prerelease version.
-Explicitly [setting the version](#set-version) will still work, but manual intervention of some kind is required.

-In the case of the [auto bump command](#bump-versions-automatically), you can restore the versions to their original (or latest) non-prerelease values, and then perform the automatic bump.
-This will ensure that all changes in the prerelease are accounted for in the version and in the changelog.
-Your mileage may vary depending on your prerelease workflow.
+You need to explicitly [set](#set-versions) or [bump](#bump-versions) the version to a non-prerelease in this case.